Classical Verification of Quantum Computations in Linear Time

 \end{prtl} \end{mdframed}

 \paragraph{Individual Phase Test} The individual phase test is defined as follows. \begin{mdframed} \begin{prtl}[$\fInPhTest$] Suppose the security parameter is $\kappa$ and the gadget number is $L$.
-Client holds the key tuple $K=(K^{(i)})_{i\in [0,L]}$ which contains $1+L$ key pairs and the phase tuple $\Theta=(\Theta^{(i)})_{i\in [0,L]}$ which contains $1+L$ phase pairs.
+Client holds a tuple of key pairs $K=(K^{(i)})_{i\in [0,L]}$ a tuple of phase pairs $\Theta=(\Theta^{(i)})_{i\in [0,L]}$.
 Honest server holds:

-This protocol will only use the first gadget, which corresponds to $\fgadget(K^{(0)},\Theta^{(0)})$. $\Theta^{(0)}=(\theta^{(0)}_0,\theta_1^{(0)})$. \begin{enumerate} \item With probability $\frac{1}{3}$ each, the client executes the following with the server without telling the server which is the case: \begin{itemize} \item Both parties execute $\fHadamardTest(K^{(0)},\Theta^{(0)},0;1^\kappa)$; \item Both parties execute $\fHadamardTest(K^{(0)},\Theta^{(0)},4;1^\kappa)$; \item Both parties execute $\fHadamardTest(K^{(0)},\Theta^{(0)},1;1^\kappa)$; Note ``$\fwin$'' or ``$\flose$'' are recorded as the score corresponding to the client's checking result.
+This protocol will only use the first gadget, which corresponds to $\fgadget(K^{(0)},\Theta^{(0)})$. \begin{enumerate} \item With probability $\frac{1}{3}$ each, the client executes the following with the server without telling the server which is the case: \begin{itemize} \item Both parties execute $\fHadamardTest(K^{(0)},\Theta^{(0)},0;1^\kappa)$; \item Both parties execute $\fHadamardTest(K^{(0)},\Theta^{(0)},4;1^\kappa)$; \item Both parties execute $\fHadamardTest(K^{(0)},\Theta^{(0)},1;1^\kappa)$; Note ``$\fwin$'' or ``$\flose$'' are recorded as the score corresponding to the client's checking result.

 \end{itemize}

 \end{enumerate}

 \end{prtl}